LukeR97/Discord_guild_updates_bot/README.md

 Further improvements will be looking deeper into the Blizzard API to see what extra functionality is available.
 I would like to be able to automatically set notes on new members or alter their in-game rank, but we will have to see what limits are available.

 Currently working on getting the bot to be automatically deployed to Hetzner cloud upon a push to the repo being made.
-Currently configuring an RPM package to be created and will then be focusing on server deployment with Terraform.
+Currently configuring a .deb package to be created and will then be focusing on server deployment with Terraform.

-# Credits

-Credit for the RPM package builder using Github actions to https://github.com/naveenrajm7/rpmbuild

 # Other Notes